emergencelabs/related-list-editor/README.md

 It's sole purpose is to be navigable via a URL and depending on certain pieces of info render out the same LWC hierarchy as might exist elsewhere.

+On mobile its still a tile layout but with more records displayed and on desktop it is the 'table inline edit view'.

 It relies on the Record Id of the target record as well as !!a maybe changing amount of information about the list depending on which LWC it renders!!
 !!what is the deal with limits here for display and fetching more?!!
+!!also wtf is going on with the navigation issues here as well as the 'new' button issue??!!

 ## Lightning Web Components